 The smallest division is that of proprietary trading.
 Proprietary trading, like energy trading as a whole, is subject to strict international regulations and is always capped internally with strict limits.
 This division handles our liquefied natural gas (LNG) business, for instance.
 It is thanks to this division that we have been able to get numerous LNG deliveries to Europe via Spain over the past few months, thereby supporting supply on the continent.
 Switzerland benefits from this too, given that it does not have any gas storage facilities itself.

 Quite the opposite, in fact.
 By hedging our Swiss electricity production, we arranged fixed prices with customers years ago – not speculation at all.
 Now, due to the historic energy crisis, the securities (a sort of rental deposit) that have to be paid for this conservative hedging are higher than ever.
-If Axpo had intended to speculate, it would not have bought its production years in advance, but instead betted on rising prices and thereby earned a lot of money in the present circumstances.
+If Axpo had intended to speculate, it would not have sold its production years in advance, but instead betted on rising prices and thereby earned a lot of money in the present circumstances.
 Security payments are also made in other trading activities (origination/customer business).
 These have an offsetting effect and, accordingly, have reduced the required liquidity in Swiss production marketing (asset-backed trading).
 In this very challenging environment, Axpo therefore benefits from its broad diversification in terms of geographic markets and business areas.

 In a world marked increasingly by more widely distributed decentralised production with renewables scattered across Europe, trading will become even more important in future.
 This is also due to the fact that certain regions are better suited to certain technologies because of their geography.
 With its strong international presence, Axpo is optimally positioned for this – something Switzerland as a whole also benefits from.
 Without trading, energy has no future.